 What is a Dual Diagnosis?

-A dual diagnosis describes a person who has a mental illness and co-existing substance abuse problem.
+A dual diagnosis, also known as co-occurring disorders, describes a person who has a mental illness and co-existing substance abuse problem.

 Recovering addicts with an untreated co-occurring disorder may have an increased risk of relapse.